- February – Call for Applications Opens

 - This interview will be a part of an iterative process, rather than a ‘pass or fail’ situation, so you will have the opportunity to amend your proposal for resubmission if necessary

-- You will have the chance to address the feedback from the project proposal interview and resubmit your project plan and budget request if necessary
+- You will have the chance to address the feedback from the project proposal interview and resubmit your project plan and budget as necessary

 - If the concerns of the directors are satisfactorily addressed at this point, they will officially approve your project and budget proposal